BdR76/CSVLint/docs/readme.md

 as a dataframe.
 It contains the required scripting for the appropriate datatypes, and it is meant as a starting point for further script development in [R-Studio](https://www.rstudio.com/products/rstudio/).

+### PowerShell ###

+Generates a [PowerShell](https://en.wikipedia.org/wiki/PowerShell/) script to read the csv data file as a dataset variable.
+It contains the required scripting for the appropriate datatypes, and it is meant as a starting point for further script development.

 Settings
 --------